On this page

 - Ensuring patients can tell when their inhaler is empty is essential for both clinical and environmental reasons.
 Many pMDIs do not have dose counters and therefore it is difficult for patients to know when the device is empty.
 This risks both waste of inhalers (throwing them away while they still contain usable medication doses) and undertreatment (continuing to use an inhaler which is not delivering any active medication).

-- You might like to make a SMART goal for this project, e.g. Add patient information on dose counters to asthma review invites within 1 month and/or Educate practice team on importantce of dose counters and include Visual Aid on optimising asthma reviews on desktop within 3 months.
+- You might like to make a SMART goal for this project, e.g. Add patient information on dose counters to asthma review invites within 2 weeks.
+Educate practice team on importantce of dose counters and include Visual Aid on optimising asthma reviews on desktop within 1 month.

 How to carry out this project